History of the Venezuelan oil industry: Enabling act laws and controversy

 In 2000, the pro-Chávez National Assembly granted Chávez the ability to rule by decree due to the poor economic conditions.
 On 13 November 2001 while ruling by decree, Chávez enacted the new Hydrocarbons Law, which came into effect in January 2002.
 The laws "marked a turning point in public sentiment toward the president" with both chavistas and anti-chavistas outraged at the changes.
 For the opposition to Chávez, such dramatic changes to the government proved to them that Chávez was a "dictator-in-training".

 Chávez began setting goals of reinstating quotas, such as ten percent of PDVSA's annual investment budget was to be spent on social programs.
 Chavez initiated many of these major changes to exert more control over PDVSA and efficiently deal with the problems he and his supporters had over PDVSA's small revenue contributions to the government.
 By 2002, warnings grew of the Chávez overspending on social programs in order to maintain populist support.

-In December 2002, PDVSA officially went on strike creating a near-complete halt on oil production in Venezuela.
+In December 2002, PDVSA went on strike creating a near-complete halt on oil production in Venezuela.
 The aim of the Venezuelan general strike of 2002-2003 was to pressure Chávez into resigning and calling early elections.
 The strike lasted approximately two and a half months, and the government ended up firing 12,000 PDVSA employees and replacing them with workers loyal to the Chávez government, many of whom came out of retirement to replace the fired.

 By January 2002, protests involving hundreds of thousands of Venezuelans opposing Chávez became common in Venezuela.
 In April 2002, mass demonstrations occurred in Caracas and Chávez was temporarily overthrown by the military, during the 2002 Venezuelan coup d'état attempt.

-A few months after the failure of the coup and the return of Chavez, a combination of labor unions and business groups called for an indefinite national strike.

 International deals

 In 2005, PDVSA opened its first office in China, and announced plans to nearly triple its fleet of oil tankers in that region.
-Chávez had long stated that he would like to sell more Venezuelan oil to China so his country can become more independent of the United States.
+Chávez had long stated that he would like to sell more Venezuelan oil to China so his country could become more independent of the United States.

 In 2007, Chávez struck a deal with Brazilian oil company Petrobras to build an oil refinery in northeastern Brazil where crude oil will be sent from both Brazil and Argentina.
 A similar deal was struck with Ecuador where Venezuela agreed to refine 100000 oilbbl of crude oil from Ecuador at discount prices.
 Cuba agreed to let thousands of Venezuelans be received for medical treatment and health programs, and in turn, Venezuela agreed to sell several thousands of barrels to Cuba at a 40% discount under Petrocaribe program.